 But it is unclear whether it will bring the two adversaries, which have been at odds for 40 years, closer on any other issues, such as Iran’s nuclear program and its backing for regional militias or the U.S. military presence in the Gulf and U.S. sanctions.

-U.S. President Joe Biden welcomed the return of the prisoners home in a statement on Monday but his administration also announced fresh U.S. sanctions.
+U.S. President Joe Biden welcomed the returning prisoners home but his administration also announced fresh U.S. sanctions.

-“We will continue to impose costs on Iran for their provocative actions in the region,” he said.
+“We will continue to impose costs on Iran for their provocative actions in the region,” he said on Monday.

 Iranian President Ebrahim Raisi, who was in New York for the annual U.N.
 General Assembly, called the swap a humanitarian action.
 “It can certainly be a step based upon which in the future other humanitarian actions can be taken,” he added.

 Relations between the United States and Iran have been especially bitter since 2018 when then-President Donald Trump pulled out of a deal aimed at curbing Tehran’s nuclear ambitions and toughened U.S. sanctions.

 Washington suspects Iran’s nuclear program may be aimed at developing nuclear arms, a charge Iran denies.

 U.S. Secretary of State Antony Blinken left the door open to nuclear diplomacy, but suggested nothing was imminent.

 U.S. analysts were sceptical about prospects for progress.